Continue reading on DataGuidance with:

 The DPO shall be selected and appointed based on professional qualities and, in particular, expert knowledge of data protection law and practices.
 The DPO may be an employee of the controller, or the controller can outsource this activity through an agreement.
 The DPO shall not receive any instructions regarding the exercise of their tasks from the controller or the processor.
 The DPO may not be dismissed or sanctioned by the controller or the processor, they must directly report to the top management of the controller or the processor.

-- to inform and advise the controller or the processor and the employees who carry out processing of their obligations pursuant to data protection legal framework;
+• to inform and advise the controller or the processor and the employees who carry out the processing of their obligations pursuant to the data protection legal framework;

-- to monitor compliance with the Law on Personal Data, other normative acts, and with the policies of the controller or processor in relation to the protection of personal data, including the assignment of responsibilities, awareness-raising and training of staff involved in processing operations, and the related audits;
+• to monitor compliance with the Law, other normative acts, and with the policies of the controller or processor in relation to the protection of personal data, including the assignment of responsibilities, awareness-raising and training of staff involved in processing operations, and the related audits;

 7.6.
 Data breach notification

 There are currently no particular provisions in national law on data breach notification, as described in the GDPR.
-There is a general obligation for the controller to notify the NCPDP on an annual basis all system security incidents.
-This is done by reporting every year no later than 31 January (Article 90 of the Resolution No. 1123/2010).
+There is a general obligation for the controller to notify the NCPDP on an annual basis of all system security incidents.
+This is done by reporting every year no later than January 31 (Article 90 of the Resolution).

 7.7.
 Data retention

-The controller and processor must ensure that the data is kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the data was collected or for which it is further processed.
-When the processing has finished, and there is no consent of the data subject for further data processing, the data must be (Article 11 of the Law on Personal Data):
+The controller and processor must ensure that the data is kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the data was collected or for which it is further processed.
+When the processing has finished, and there is no consent of the data subject for further data processing, the data must be (Article 11 of the Law):

-- transformed into anonymised data for statistical purposes or for the purposes of historical or scientific research.
+• transformed into anonymized data for statistical purposes or for the purposes of historical or scientific research.

 7.8.
 Children's data